 - Students must meet with the practicum supervisor to discuss in detail the specifics of the practicum.
 This should include specifics of what the outcome will be (paper/product/work hours, etc.) and portfolio competencies they will be seeking to meet through the practicum.

 - Students must complete an Application for Approval of Practicum (SOE Form 81), including student, advisor, and practicum supervisor signatures before emailing the completed form to Kelli Clark (firstname.lastname@example.org) in the School of Education.
 Students should make a copy of the form for themselves and/or their advisor prior to submitting the form.

 - Location of Practicum (Department/Office) and students will be required to list portfolio competencies they expect to meet through the practicum (either in the description area or attached in a supplemental document to the form).
 If students do not submit the competencies on their form a grade will not be submitted at the end of the semester until this requirement is completed.

 - Upon turning in the form, students will receive the registration code to register for the practicum.

 - Students should register for 2 credits for the practicum (Variable credit course).
 It is the student’s responsibility to register for the practicum after they have completed the form and received the registration information.

 - Toward the end of the semester, the Practicum Coordinator will reach out to Practicum Supervisors seeking an evaluation of the students’ performance via e-mail.

-- Practicum Supervisors will receive a link via Campus Labs/Baseline to evaluate students based off the of the portfolio competencies (Similarly to Assistantship Supervisors).
+- Practicum Supervisors will receive a link via Campus Labs/Baseline to evaluate students.

 - Based off of the evaluation, Practicum Supervisors will be asked to provide either an “S” (Satisfactory completion) or a “U” (Unsatisfactory completion) of the practicum.